 Once a term, the members of the Senior Leadership Team meet with each year group leader to provide support and monitor children's progress.
-Focuses include identifying children's needs, targeting children for intervention, setting up case studies and checking the effectiveness of provisions.
+Focuses include identifying children's needs and barriers to learning, targeting children for intervention, checking the effectiveness of provisions and discussing new strategies to help accelerate progress.
 Information across the whole school is compiled, collated and fed back to the leadership team so that they have a clear overview of the school and next steps are in place.
 The SENCo meets with each year group team to discuss children with Special Educational Needs on an ongoing basis.